Media Frequently Asked Questions

 What is Toi Ohomai?

-Toi Ohomai is a provider of vocational education with more than 13,000 students studying across nearly 86 delivery sites in the Bay of Plenty and South Waikato regions.
+Toi Ohomai is a provider of vocational education with more than 13,000 students studying across nearly 86 delivery sites in the Bay of Plenty and South Waikato.

 With more than 200 study options, students can choose qualifications in business, creative arts, engineering, forestry, health and nursing, hospitality, marine science, road transport, tourism, trades and more.
-Courses range from entry level, right through to postgraduate level.
+Courses range from entry level, right through to postgraduate.

 Where is Toi Ohomai?